design-first/system-designer-documentation/docs/Generate a model from a JSON file.md

 * save it,

-## Use APIs to navigate threw your component
+## Use APIs to navigate through your component

 * click on the *Behaviors* tab,
 * click on your system name under *System* on the right,